aidandomondon/aidandomondon/README.md

 **ABOUT ME**

 I'm currently a 3rd year student at Northeastern University studying Computer Science and Mathematics.
+Some of my interests in mathematics include statistics and data analysis.
 Some of my interests in computer science include machine learning, computability theory, and complexity theory.
 ***

 ![Picture of the North End of Boston](https://github.com/aidandomondon/aidandomondon/blob/main/ai_ml.png?raw=true)